threefoldfoundation/info_threefold/src/companies/threefold_vzw.md

 <!-- [filename](structure/images_threefold_vzw.html ':include :type=iframe width=100% height=550px frameBorder="0" scrolling="no" align="center"')
  -->

+## Functions

+- owner of the wisdom_council
+- eventuallly ThreeFold VZW will own some decentralized organizations as operating in the ThreeFold world e.g. tf_dubai

+## Some History

 We all started in Belgium from Korenlei 22, a super old building in the middle of the town.
 It dates back to 1731.

 ![](img/korenlei_22.jpg)